51 Special Action Group

-The 51 Special Action Group is a special response unit of the National Security Guards (NSG) of India.
+The 51 Special Action Group is a special response unit of the National Security Guard (NSG) of India.
 It was raised by the Cabinet Secretariat under the National Security Guard Act of 1985.

-The Special Action Group (SAG) comprises 54% of the National Security Guards.
+The Special Action Group (SAG) comprises 54% of the National Security Guard.
 The 51 SAG forms the offensive arm, with personnel drawn from the Indian Army.
-The 51 SAG is tasked with counter-terrorism operations, while the 52 SAG is trained and equipped for counter-hijack operations.
+The 51 SAG is tasked with counterterrorism operations, while the 52 SAG is trained and equipped for hostage rescue operations.

 Mission

 51 Special Action Group's mission is part of the NSG's overall mission to neutralize specific terrorist threats in vital installations or any given area, handle hijack situations involving piracy in the air and on the land, engage and neutralize terrorists in specific situations, and to rescue hostages in kidnap situations.

 Composition

 The unit is the smallest combat unit in the SAG counter-terrorist operations, and is called a hit.
 It has five members: two pairs, or partners and a technical support member.
 Four hits make a team which is under the command of a captain/team commander.
 The number of hits used for an intervention job depends on its complexity and the magnitude of the operation.

 Recently, operational hubs have been raised in Metro cities: Mumbai, Chennai, Hyderabad, Kolkata and Gandhinagar, apart from its headquarters at Manesar (Haryana), near the capital New Delhi.